py-go/starboard/docs/design/caching_scan_results_by_repo_digest.md

 For example, if a workload refers to the image that has already been scanned, Starboard will go ahead and create another (similar) K8s Job.

-To some extent, the problem of wasteful and long-running K8s Jobs can be mitigated by using Starboard with Trivy in the [ClientServer] mode instead of the default [Standalone] mode.
-In this case a configured Trivy server will cache results of scanning image layers.
+While using Starboard with Trivy in the [ClientServer] mode,  a configured Trivy server will cache results of scanning image layers.
 However, there is still unnecessary overhead for managing K8s Jobs and communication between Trivy client and server.
 (The only real difference is that some Jobs may complete faster for already scanned